Zpn11/jiann1.github.io/_pages/about.md

 ---
 permalink: /
-title: "This is something about Puning Zhang"
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal webites"
 author_profile: true
 redirect_from:
   - /about/